 Configuring a Cisco IronPort and Cisco ESA log source by using the log file protocol

-You can configure a log source on the QRadar® Console so that Cisco IronPort and Cisco Email Security Appliance (ESA) can communicate with QRadar by using the log file protocol.
+You can configure a data source in the QRadar® product so that Cisco IronPort and Cisco Email Security Appliance (ESA) can communicate with the QRadar product by using the log file connector.